Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 Stress

-Words of more than one syllable are stressed on the last syllable but one, e.g.
+Words of more than one syllable are stressed on the penultimate (second-to-last) syllable — always, with no exceptions:

 • te-le-FO-no (teh-leh-FOH-noh)